Terms of Service

 Recurring Subscription Rules

 Membership is recurring by default.
-Briance services are not provided on a per-request basis.
-Once a Subscription is active, Visits continue according to the selected Cadence unless you explicitly cancel or reschedule.
+Once a Subscription is active, Visits continue to be offered according to the selected Cadence unless you explicitly cancel or reschedule.

 Canceling one Visit does not cancel the Subscription.
 Skipping or canceling a specific Visit does not automatically end the Membership or future Visits.